County and city partner with URMC for pop-up vaccination clinics in minority communities

 They are called equity pods, designed to specifically target city residents who do not have access to larger vaccination sites.

-The county’s chief community engagement officer, Dr. Candace Lucas, said these portable clinics also offer a sense of security to those who are still skeptical about the vaccination process.
+The county’s chief community engagement officer, Dr. Candice Lucas, said these portable clinics also offer a sense of security to those who are still skeptical about the vaccination process.

 “We work together to identify the best location for familiarity and trust,” said Lucas.
 “We work to make sure that it is staffed by people who are familiar and representative of the community that we are working with.”